George Walton

 Council of Safety

-The Council proceeded to the election of a President by ballot, when George Walton, Esqr., was found to be duly elected and took his seat accordingly.
-From the Revolutionary Records of the Sate of Georgia, Vol. I
+The Council proceeded to the election of a President by ballot, when George Walton, Esq., was found to be duly elected and took his seat accordingly.
+From the Revolutionary Records of the State of Georgia, Vol. I

 1776

-Second Continetial Congress
+Second Continental Congress

-Archibald Bullock, Lyman Hall, John Houston, Button Gwinnett, and George Walton are selected to represent Georgia as Delegates to the Second Continental Congress.
+Archibald Bullock, Lyman Hall, John Houston, Button Gwinnett, and George Walton are selected to represent Georgia as delegates to the Second Continental Congress.
 Only Hall, Gwinnett, and Walton will attend.

 To Philadelphia